hyperoslo/Cache/README.md

 ### Generic, Type safety and Transformer

 All `Storage` now are generic by default, so you can get a type safety experience.
-Once you create a Storage, it has a type constraint that you don't need to specify type for each operations afterwards.
+Once you create a Storage, it has a type constraint that you don't need to specify type for each operation afterwards.

 If you want to change the type, `Cache` offers `transform` functions, look for `Transformer` and `TransformerFactory` for built-in transformers.